abinit/abinit/doc/tutorial/gwr1.md

 In the next sections, we explain how to perform these convergence studies and how to use AbiPy to analyze the results.
 Note that we will not provide ready-to-use input files.
-Your task is therefore to modify tgwr\_3.abi, run the calculation (preferably in parallel), and then analyze the results.
+Your task is therefore to modify `tgwr_3.abi`, run the calculation (possibly in parallel), and then analyze the results.

 Note that, due to cancellations of errors, QP gaps that are differences between QP energies are usually much easier to convergence than QP values.
-Fortunately, absolute values are important only in rather specialized studies such as Work Function or Band Alignment in Heterostructures.
+Fortunately, absolute values are important only in rather specialized studies such as work function or band alignment in Heterostructures.
 In this tutorial, we only focus on gaps, and we aim to achieve an overall convergence of the QP gaps 0.01 eV (10 meV).
-As a consequence we will try to reach a convergence of 2 meV
+As a consequence we will try to reach a convergence of 2 meV.

 ## Convergence wrt nband and ecuteps

-To perform a double convergence study in [[nband]] and [[ecuteps]], we can use [[udtset]], and add this section to `tgwr_3.abi`:
+To perform a double convergence study in [[nband]] and [[ecuteps]], define a double loop with [[udtset]], and add this section to `tgwr_3.abi`:

 ```sh
 ndtset 16    # NB: ndtset must be equal to udtset[0] * udtset[1]